Vintage Digital

 Yamaha SPX990 Professional Multi-Effect Processor

-In what can only be described as a strange move, in 1993 Yamaha released their next SPX processor, the SPX990, which was the longest gap between models to date.
-The Yamaha SP990 sounds like a step backwards from the SPX1000 it replaced, so the naming convention is odd, however the SPX990 took what was great about the SPX1000 and gave it more preset memory locations.
+In a rather unexpected move, Yamaha introduced their next SPX processor, the SPX990, in 1993, marking the longest gap between models up to that point.
+Despite seeming like a step back from its predecessor, the SPX1000, the naming convention is peculiar.
+However, the SPX990 retained the qualities that made the SPX1000 great while adding more preset memory locations.

 Yamaha SPX2000 Professional Multi-Effect Processor